erkartik91/assignment1/README.md

       * product 1 (class=product)
       * product 2 (class=product)
       * product n (class=product)
+      * **You can find all the product images, with the product name and price (in the image name) that you will be displaying on the home page.**
   * Footer (id=footer)
 * Create a CSS stylesheet to add relevant styles that would help you design the layout for the web page.
 A few things to keep in mind:
   * The width of the content within the website should be 1000px.